Joint Commission International

 What is JCI?

 St. Vincent’s University Hospital was first awarded accreditation by Joint Commission International (JCI) in 2010- and we have been accredited twice since then.
-We are the only Level 4 hospital in the country with this status.
+We are one of the only acute public hospitals in Ireland with international accreditation.

 JCI is a well recognised international accreditation body, that has developed a set of international standards and an accreditation programme for hospitals and other healthcare organisations.